 In bringing the metaphor full circle, a participant from a corporate foundation stated, "We need to redistribute wealth to people who are birthing new systems and changes.
-Humility and empowering those most impacted in the community who can lead solutions are both necessary."
+Both humility and empowering those most impacted in the community who can lead solutions are necessary."

-In a world that moves more quickly by the day, it is essential that funders take the time to truly understand the meaning and message of topics like trust-based philanthropy, and unpack metaphors like the doula and solidarity-centered grantmaking to create common understanding and elucidate actionable steps.
+In a world that moves more quickly by the day, demystifying is important because it makes "buzzword" topics more accessible and thus more adaptable.
+By taking time to truly understand the meaning and message of topics like trust-based philanthropy, funders can help hold honest conversations, create common understanding and elucidate actionable steps.